Colombia · duration itinerary

 - ◆Learn a few basic Spanish phrases; while many in tourist areas speak English, locals appreciate the effort.

-- ◆Try 'tinto' (black coffee) from street vendors for an authentic experience.
+- ◆Try a 'tinto' (black coffee) from a street vendor for an authentic local experience.

 Packing highlights